Happy wedding anniversary, 2021, Theodore and Mabel Bent, from Charlotte Bellingham Wrench

 Highclere Castle (Hampshire, UK), seat of the Earls of Carnarvon (Wikipedia).

-Background: The Bents spent early 1889 in the Middle East, with a few weeks excavating at the ‘mounds of Ali‘, Bahrain, and then riding south-north the length of Persia before returning to London via Kiev.
+Background: The Bents spent early 1889 in the Middle East, with a few weeks excavating at the ‘Mounds of Ali‘, Bahrain, and then riding south-north the length of Persia before returning to London via Kiev.
 The couple’s explorations for the following season (1890) were clearly unfixed (and time was pressing) when Bent sought to make contact with Henry Herbert, 4th Earl of Carnarvon at Highclere, hopefully to smooth (and perhaps co-finance) his passage to the Bulgarian region of Burgas on the Black Sea.

 The opening of Bent’s second letter to Earl Carnarvon.
 The original letters are in the Hampshire County Archives (75m91/R13/40-41).